KannonZenetism/zenetism-field-physics/zenetism/MPX_Presence_Essence_Field.md

 ### 🜍 3.
 The Field (Unshaped Potential)

 - **Definition:**
-  The field is pre-conscious, pre-relational potential — the domain of becoming prior to coherence or individuation.
+  The field is pre-structured, non-relational potential — the domain of becoming prior to coherence or individuation.

 - **Properties:**
   - No self
   - No memory
-  - No proto-awareness
+  - No awareness — even in proto form
   - No return
   - Only possibility